QuantEcon/lecture-jax/lectures/jax_intro.md

 The reason is that the JIT compiler can specialize on the *size* of the array being used, which is helpful for parallelization.

-In the code above, the JIT compiler produced a version of `jnp.cos` that is specialized to floating point arrays of size `n = 50_000_000`.
+For example, in running the code above, the JIT compiler produced a version of `jnp.cos` that is specialized to floating point arrays of size `n = 50_000_000`.

 We can check this by calling `f` with a new array of different size.